backstage/backstage/docs/features/search/how-to-guides.md

 In some cases you might want to have the ability to change the document type in which catalog entities will be indexed by catalog collator.
 Such option gives a possibility to customize SearchPage results and filters depending on which document type you would like to see results for.

-You can achieve that by passing additional parameter `type` to the `DefaultCatalogCollatorFactory`.
+You can achieve that by passing additional parameter `documentType` to the `DefaultCatalogCollatorFactory`.

 Let's say that you want to have two different document types for some entities.
 Our example will cover a use case in which we want to: